I stayed in Costa Rica around seven weeks. A country with a rich variety of nature, animals, and activities.

 I started in San José, the capital.
 Not a city I would recommend for more than 2 nights.
-It is a place where a lot of big companies (e.g. Microsoft, Novartis, Coca-Cola) are.
-A place to work and live and escape in the nature on the weekend.
+It is a place where a lot of big companies are (e.g. Microsoft, Novartis, Coca-Cola).
+A place to work and live and escape in the nature on the weekends.
 The criminality is high and the traffic is a big problem.
 So most tourists avoid San José.
-I had nice hosts.
+I was lucky to have nice hosts.
 Especially my second host in San José.
 He made his own peanut butter.
 Difficult to find healthy peanut butter in Costa Rica.
-Together with a banana a delicacy.
+Together with a banana and fresh bread from the farmer’s market a delicacy.
 I was in heaven.

 First I wanted to go on the beach.
 So I took a bus from San José to Jacó.
 As the closest beach to San Jose, Jacó is known for its party atmosphere (mostly in the bars).
 An interesting nightlife.
 The beach is a long gray arc and the smaller waves are perfect for learning to surf.

 My host was located in Playa Hermosa.
 He owned a hostel (Wipeout International Hostel).
 A famous surf location just eight km to the south of Jacó.
 I loved that place.
 The relaxing atmosphere, the possibility to learn how to surf, the beach, the pool, the full equipped kitchen which I used every day, the people I met in the hostel, the fun teasing of my host with everybody, and the time to read and write.
 The fact that I came back twice (for Christmas and New Year’s Eve) tells a lot.
 I tried to help as much as possible but honestly there was not so much to help.
 So I made them a website for their hostel and some promotion on social media.